The Comprehensive Guide to Voluntary Administration (Updated 2021)

-Voluntary administration and liquidation are completely different potential stages for businesses in financial strife.
+There are distinct differences between voluntary administration and liquidation.
 In liquidation, you’re already in the wind-up stages.
 In voluntary administration, however, your business could be turned around (in rare cases), enter a deed of company arrangement, or entered into liquidation.
 Voluntary administration, therefore, is a potential step before liquidation, but entering voluntary administration by no means suggests a business will be liquidated.

-The purposes of liquidation and voluntary administration completely different.
-The sole purpose of liquidation is to wind up a company, recover proceeds from the assets, and pay creditors in order of priority.
-There’s no prospect of returning the company to trading.
-Once in liquidation, the company doesn’t get a chance to seek expert advice from parties such as administrators or get the creditors’ input.
+The purposes of liquidation and voluntary administration also differ.
+The sole purpose of liquidation is to wind up a company, recover proceeds from the assets, pay creditors in order of priority, and deregister the company so that is ceases to exist.
+There is no prospect of returning the company to trading.
+Once in liquidation, the company doesn’t get a chance to seek expert advice from parties such as administrators or get input from creditors.

 In contrast, the voluntary administration process is designed to explore possible competing options for struggling companies.
 During the process, businesses seek expert input from administrators and the directors have a time-out period during which they’re protected from the risk of insolvent trading.
 The competing options do include liquidation, but the creditors could also vote for a deed of company arrangement (as recommended by the administrator) or a return to trading under the directors’ management.

 Companies who act in the early stages of recognising financial difficulties may be afforded additional options.
 Employing business advisory experts can help put together a business restructure plan that will provide your company with the best prospects of avoiding insolvency.

 Role of administrator/liquidator